alexewerlof/pk/README.md

 # Introduction

-`pk` is a simple CLI for querying JSON files like `package.json` or `manifest.json` etc.
+`pk` is a small utility CLI for querying JSON files like `package.json` or `manifest.json` etc.

-**Note: right now it is in very early stage.
-If you're missing a feature you're welcome to file an issue.**
+It has just 2 dependencies that are extremely popular and have no other dependencies.

 # Install